 The impact of your gift

-The fund awards three stipends of €1,500 each every two years to promising female Wageningen University PhD students.
-By supporting the stipendia, your gift helps strengthening the position of female scientists in the world.
-Through the stipendia promising PhD students are enabled to further distinguishing themselves internationally through participating in international conferences and/or visiting foreign institutes.
-This way, the fund supports the international development of these women from the onset of their career up the scientific ladder.
+The fund awards max. three stipends of €1,500 each every two years to promising female WUR PhD candidates.
+By supporting the fund, your gift helps to strengthen the position of female scientists in the world.
+The stipends enable the awardees to further distinguish themselves internationally through participating in international conferences and/or visiting foreign institutes.
+In this way, the fund supports the international development of these women from the onset of their scientific career.

 The Storm-van der Chijs Award allows for: